The 22 Best Money Making Apps For Android or iPhone Devices (2019)

 Let go of your secondhand items to make an extra buck with the app LetGo.
 You can sell literally anything, from cars to jewelry and electronics.
 With tens of millions of users, you’re sure to make sales quickly, too.

-It’s specifically made for local selling, making it easy to meet up with a buyer and have a fast exchange.
+It’s specifically made for local selling, like online garage sales.
+That makes it easy to meet up with a buyer and have a fast exchange.
 You can chat right through the app with other users to negotiate prices and more.

 Their artificial intelligence makes listing products hands off, as well.
-It will automatically create a title, description, and categorize items to save you time.
+It will create a title, description, and categorize items on your behalf to save you time.

 OfferUp is available on both Android and Apple devices, and makes selling locally super easy.
 You can create a detailed profile that includes ratings, badges, and transaction history to increase how many people contact you.